Ireland

 Achillea millefolium

-An original wild perennial with a large distribution area from Europe to Siberia.
+A native wild perennial with a large distribution range from Europe to Siberia.
 Suitable for natural and wild plantings.
-It grows in meadows and dry grassy areas.
-A very adaptable and undemanding plant, it grows in clumps and spreads by runners.
-Pruning after the first bloom will encourage new flowers.
-For bouquets, harvest when the florets are fully open.
+It grows in meadows and dry grassy places.
+A very adaptable and undemanding plant, it grows in clumps and spreads via runners.
+Cutting back after the first bloom encourages a new set of flowers.
+Harvest for bouquets when the tiny flowers are fully open.
 It lasts 10 days in a vase.
-Terracotta features ochre, shades of orange and yellow, and grey-green leaves.
+Terracotta features ochre, shades of orange and yellow, and gray-green foliage.

 Sold Out